Contracting Skeletal Kinematics for Human-Related Video Anomaly Detection: Introduction

 first, recent work~\cite{xu22stars} in the motion-related fields of Pose Forecasting and Action Recognition has proven the superiority of this modality with respect to the raw video frames for motion representation.
 Exploiting this input modality, our proposed model is more robust to slight motion deformations that represent the intra-class variability described in (2) while preserving the ability to distinguish between different actions, e.g., walking vs. running, which is crucial in AD.
 Furthermore, modeling agents as kinematic graphs allows for separating the person detection task (handled as a preprocessing step) from the anomaly detection task, resulting in a more computationally efficient and context-agnostic method.
 Although skeletal representations are more compact than raw video frames, they contain the necessary information for effectively characterizing motions, as demonstrated by the state-of-the-art results of skeleton-based methods~\cite{luo19,morais19,markovitz20}.
 Finally, the skeletal representation is more privacy-preserving (3) since it ignores biometric details, representing all samples with anonymous tensors of coordinates.
 Consistently with this setting, we adopt the Human Related (HR)\cite{morais19} split of the datasets, which corresponds to a version of the dataset that admits only anomalies generated by humans, e.g., people fighting, disregarding anomalies coming from the context scene, e.g., a car proceeding on the pavement.

-The proposed model comprises two founding components: an encoder and a projector module.
-Differently from previous related works, which use either ST-GCN~\cite{markovitz20,yan18,luo17}, or a Recurrent Neural Network~\cite{morais19} to encode the human motion, \modelname\ implements its encoder as a Space-Time-Separable Graph Convolutional Network~\cite{sofianos21}.
-As far as we know, this is the first study to adapt it for skeletal-based AD and to expose a comparison among different GCN-based encoders (presented in Sec.~\ref{encoderablation}).
-The projector module draws inspiration from SSL, where it has been shown to play a crucial role~\cite{simclr,byol}, which we confirm here in detailed ablation studies (cf. Sec.~\ref{projectorablation}).
-Finally, we define a data-driven metric objective in the latent space to minimize the distance between the skeletal embeddings and a center.
-We call the distance minimization \emph{contraction}, as it forces normality to concentrate around an origin.
-Dealing with a metric objective, we further propose a novel investigation of how the latent distribution might be altered, condensed, or expanded using the peculiar metric properties of three distinct manifolds: the Euclidean~($\mathbb{R}^n$), the hyperbolic space~($\mathbb{H}^n$), and the n-Sphere~($\mathbb{S}^n$).
-As far as we know, this is the first work to have studied different latent spaces for skeleton-based anomaly detection.
-The proposed model is simple, lightweight, and effective, as we illustrate in extensive experiments, where \modelname\ outperforms state-of-the-art (SoA) models (including some video-based techniques) on three challenging benchmarks: \emph{HR-ShanghaiTech Campus}~\cite{markovitz20,luo17}, \hrav~\cite{morais19,lu13}, and the recent \emph{UBnormal}~\cite{acsintoae22}.
+The proposed model comprises two components: an encoder and a projector module. \addedadded{Regarding the first}, differently from previous related works, which use either ST-GCN~\cite{markovitz20,yan18,luo17} or a Recurrent Neural Network~\cite{morais19} to encode the human motion, \modelname\ implements its encoder as a Space-Time-Separable Graph Convolutional Network~\cite{sofianos21}.
+As far as we know, this is the first study to adapt it for skeletal-based AD and to expose a comparison among different GCN-based encoders (presented in Sec.~\ref{encoderablation}). \addedadded{The second model component is the projector, for which we draw inspiration from} SSL, where it has been shown to play a crucial role~\cite{simclr,byol}, which we confirm here in detailed ablation studies (cf. Sec.~\ref{projectorablation}).